Music Gateway

 • Lacking in quality

 Perfect for beginners this is a very easy introduction to digital keyboard pianos.
 It has 12 unique voices and hammer action keys.
 Unfortunately, the weight of the keys is a little lighter than expected but they do offer certain resistance.
 The acoustic piano tone is good but not the best.
 Although this one might be lacking some quality it is great value for money.
-If you are hoping for a decent piano which sounds good, has weighted keys but isn’t going to cost an arm and a leg, then the Alesis Recital Pro could be the one for you.
+If you are hoping for a decent piano that sounds good, and has weighted keys but isn’t going to cost an arm and a leg, then the Alesis Recital Pro could be the one for you.

 Price: £311